veebch/button/README.md

 # flicKEF

 This script runs while flicd is running and controls a KEF LS50 wireless over the LAN rather than using an IR blaster.
-The reason is that the source button is annoying because you need to toggle through unused sources.
+The motivation is that the source button is annoying because you need to toggle through unused sources.

 # Prerequisites